Alek Minassian: 5 Things To Know About Alleged Toronto Van Driver Who Killed 9

 Alek Minassian allegedly got behind the wheel of a van & plowed through pedestrians on a sidewalk in Toronto, killing 9 people.
 Here’s everything you need to know about the suspect.

-1. He is allegedly responsible for the deaths of 9 people.
-Alex Minassian, 25, allegedly struck several pedestrians with a van he was reportedly driving around 60-70 miles per hour on a busy street in Toronto on Apr.
-23 and in addition to those 9 he allegedly killed, he allegedly injured 16 others, according to CBS News.
+1. He is allegedly responsible for the deaths of 9 people and the injuries of 16.
+Alex Minassian, 25, allegedly struck pedestrians with what appears to be a rental van.
+He was reportedly driving 60-70 miles per hour on Yonge street near Finch Avenue, a busy street in the north part of Toronto on Apr.
+23.

 2. As of now, the suspect’s motive is uncertain.
-Toronto police spokeswoman Meaghan Gray told reporter, “At this point it’s too early to tell what, if any, motive there was.”
+Toronto police spokeswoman Meaghan Gray told reporters, “At this point it’s too early to tell what, if any, motive there was.”

-3. His alleged act appears to be deliberate.
+3. His alleged act appears to be deliberate, according to eyewitnesses.
 However, at this point, it’s uncertain whether the collision will be classified as a terrorist act.
-Speaking to that, Minister of Public Safety Ralph Goodale admitted it was too early to definitively say whether the incident was a case of international terrorism or not.
-However, multiple witnesses claim that Alek was acting deliberately, allegedly driving fast into the victims of the collision.
+Minister of Public Safety, Ralph Goodale, admitted in a press conference that it was too early to definitively say whether the incident was a case of terrorism or some other deliberate act.
+However, multiple witnesses claim that Minassian appeared to be acting with intention, allegedly driving quickly into the victims and striking them.

-4. He was reportedly driving a rental truck at the time he allegedly plowed into a crowd.
-According to an eyewitness who apparently saw Minassian’s arrest go down, he was allegedly driving a Ryder rental truck.
-Meanwhile, you can watch his alleged arrest go down in the video below.
+4. He reportedly fled the scene of the apparent crime after allegedly plowing into a crowd after mounting the curb, according to a CBC interview with Constable Jenifferjit Sidhu.
+Police were attempting to arrest Minassian when he allegedly approached them with what appeared to be a gun in his hand.
+However, he was was arrested without any shots fired.
+See the scary moment Minassian allegedly pulled what looks like a gun on police and watch his arrest in the tweets below.

+#BREAKING Moments after hitting multiple pedestrians with the white van – the driver pulls what looks like a gun on police.
+No shots are fired. @TPS arrest him. #TorontoAttack @CTVNews pic.twitter.com/piyGfeOder

 VIDEO: Suspect in Toronto van hit-and-run has been arrested. pic.twitter.com/7S44yfdU8n